Bacon Pancakes

 Crispy, salty bacon sandwiched in the middle of a fluffy pancake.
 Serve these bacon pancakes for your next big breakfast and everyone will love the sweet and salty combo!

 Everything’s better with bacon, and these pancakes are no exception!
-Top them with some buttermilk syrup, and serve with scrambled eggs on the side for a full on breakfast feast!
+Top them with some buttermilk syrup, and serve with scrambled eggs on the side.

 Bacon Pancakes on a white plate